hirokoymj/gcp-study-note/PCA/ExamTopic/Topic10.md

 - C. Create a Cloud Monitoring uptime check to validate the application URL.
 If it fails, put a message in a Pub/Sub queue that triggers a Cloud Function to switch the URL to the "Site is unavailable" page, and notify the Ops team.

 **Question 4**
+C. Create a Cloud Monitoring uptime check to validate the application URL.
+If it fails, put a message in a Pub/Sub queue that triggers a Cloud Function to switch the URL to the "Site is unavailable" page, and notify the Ops team.
+100%

 **Question 5**

+A. Configure a trigger in Cloud Build for new source changes.
+Invoke Cloud Build to build container images for each microservice, and tag them using the code commit hash.
+Push the images to the Container Registry.
+100%

 **Question 6**
+A. Request Transfer Appliances from Google Cloud, export the data to appliances, and return the appliances to Google Cloud.
+83%